Inside: Sometimes it feels like you put one kid to bed and wake up to a teenager you hardly know Here are a few tips on how to talk with your teen.

 Too often, especially in our helicopter parenting world, when we see our teens struggling we want to fix things for them.
 What we should be doing instead is equipping them with the tools to cope and find solutions on their own.

-Yep, there are definitely some squirm worthy topics that we have to tackle as parents of teens.
-But not matter how uncomfortable it might make us, we need to help our teens feel comfortable coming to us with anything.
-Sticking to the facts, not over explaining and only offering advice when asked is the best way to ensure they’ll be willing to keep talking to us in the future, even about the hard stuff.
+Yep, there are definitely some squirm-worthy topics that we have to tackle as parents of teens.
+But no matter how uncomfortable it might make us, we need to help our teens feel comfortable coming to us with anything.
+Sticking to the facts, not over-explaining, and only offering advice when asked is the best way to ensure they’ll be willing to keep talking to us in the future, even about the hard stuff.